-There’s been a lot of news about the Food and Drug Administration’s (FDA) upcoming changes to the Nutrition Facts label – but what does it mean?
-Whether you’re a buyer or reader of food labels, it would be beneficial to familiarize yourself with these anticipated updates so you can better understand the upcoming label format.
-In this article, we will delve into the changes that are expected to happen with nutrition labels so you can start preparing your organization’s label needs for regulation compliance.
+There’s been a lot of news about the Food and Drug Administration’s (FDA) changes to the Nutrition Facts label over the last couple years – but what does it mean?
+Whether you’re a buyer or reader of food labels, it would be beneficial to familiarize yourself with these anticipated updates so you can better understand the Nutrition Facts on food products.
+In this article, we will review some recent changes happening with nutrition facts labeling so you can rest assured that your food labels are FDA compliant.

 Over 20 years ago in 1993, the FDA introduced the Nutrition Facts table to standardize how nutritional information was presented on packaged food and beverage products.
 The Nutrition Facts label was mandated after the passage of the Nutrition Labeling and Education Act of 1990.
 Before then, nutrition labeling was voluntary and varied from product to product.
 The United States’ inception of the Nutrition Facts table was the first of its kind and has since been adapted by other countries.

-On February 27, the FDA released its proposed updates for the new Nutrition Facts label.
-Several days later on March 3, the FDA began a 90-day public comment period to review feedback and address concerns – there currently isn’t a timeline for when the changes will be finalized.
+On February 27, 2014, the FDA released its proposed updates for the new Nutrition Facts label.
+Several days later on March 3, the FDA began a 90-day public comment period to review feedback and address concerns over its proposed updates, shown below.
+The FDA is still formulating these changes but when finalized, manufacturers will have two years to get their labels compliant.

 - Calories will become more prominent while ‘calories from fat’ will be eliminated.